-(b) members of staff who are dealing directly with the public (e.g. front-line personnel, licensed individual insurance agents, licensed technical representatives (agent) appointed by licensed insurance agencies, and licensed technical representatives (broker) appointed by licensed insurance broker companies): (i) the importance of their roles in the II's ML/TF strategy, as the first point of contact with potential money launderers; (ii) the II's policies and procedures in relation to CDD and record-keeping requirements that are relevant to their job responsibilities; and (iii) training in circumstances that may give rise to suspicion, and relevant policies and procedures, including, for example, lines of reporting and when extra vigilance might be required; (c) back-office staff, depending on their roles: (i) appropriate training on customer verification and relevant processing procedures; and (ii) how to recognize unusual activities including abnormal settlements, payments or delivery instructions; (d) managerial staff including internal audit officers and COs: (i) higher level training covering all aspects of the II's AML/CFT regime; and (ii) specific training in relation to their responsibilities for suspicious transactions to the JFIU; and (e) MLROs: (i) specific training in relation to their responsibilities for assessing suspicious transaction reports submitted to them and reporting of suspicious transactions to the JFIU; and (ii) training to keep abreast of AML/CFT requirements/developments generally.
+Table 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 (b) members of staff who are dealing directly with the public (e.g. front-line personnel, licensed individual insurance agents, licensed technical representatives (agent) appointed by licensed insurance agencies, and licensed technical representatives (broker) appointed by licensed insurance broker companies): (i) the importance of their roles in the II's ML/TF strategy, as the first point of contact with potential money launderers; (ii) the II's policies and procedures in relation to CDD and record-keeping requirements that are relevant to their job responsibilities; and (iii) training in circumstances that may give rise to suspicion, and relevant policies and procedures, including, for example, lines of reporting and when extra vigilance might be required; (c) back-office staff, depending on their roles: (i) appropriate training on customer verification and relevant processing procedures; and (ii) how to recognize unusual activities including abnormal settlements, payments or delivery instructions; (d) managerial staff including internal audit officers and COs: (i) higher level training covering all aspects of the II's AML/CFT regime; and (ii) specific training in relation to their responsibilities for suspervising or managing staff, auditing the system and performing random checks as well as reporting of suspicious transactions to the JFIU; and (e) MLROs: (i) specific training in relation to their responsibilities for assessing suspicious transaction reports submitted to them and reporting of suspicious transaction reports submitted to them and reporting of suspicious transactions to the JFIU; and (ii) training to keep abreast of AML/CFT requirements/developments generally.
 9.6 An II is encouraged to consider using a mix of training techniques and tools in delivering training, depending on the available resources and learning needs of their staff.
 These techniques and tools may include on-line learning systems, focused classroom training, relevant videos as well as paper- or intranet-based procedures manuals.
 An II may consider including available FATF papers and typologies as part of the training materials.
 The II should be able to demonstrate to the IA that all materials are up-to-date and in line with current requirements and standards.
 9.7 No matter which training approach is adopted, an II should maintain records of who have been trained, when the staff received the training and the type of the training provided.
 Records should be maintained for a minimum of 3 years.

-9.8 An II should monitor the effectiveness of the training.
-This may be achieved by: (a) testing staff's understanding of the II's policies and procedures to combat ML/TF, the understanding of their statutory and regulatory obligations, and also their ability to recognize suspicious transactions; (b) monitoring the compliance of staff with the II's AML/CFT Systems as well as the quality and quantity of internal reports so that further training needs may be identified and appropriate action can be taken; and (c) monitoring attendance and following up with staff who miss such training without reasonable cause.
+9. II should monitor the effectiveness of the training.
+This may be ieved by: (a) (b) testing staff's understanding of the II's policies and procedures to combat ML/TF, the understanding of their statutory and regulatory obligations, and also their ability to recognize suspicious transactions; monitoring the compliance of staff with the II's AML/CFT Systems as well as the quality and quantity of internal reports (c) so that further training needs may be identified and appropriate action can be taken; and monitoring attendance and following up with staff who miss such training without reasonable cause.